tillgrallert/pee31249a/mapping-ottoman-damascus-through-news-reports.md

 ## 2.1 Extracting the toponyms and organizing a hierarchy of places

 In a best-case scenario, the semantic mark-up of the research data would already differentiate between the personal name "Paris" and the toponym
 "Paris", to use a common example.
 More precisely, the semantic mark-up would differentiate between all individual persons named "Paris", such as the well-known heiress to the Hilton hotel chain, and places of the same name, such as the capital of France.
 On the other hand, such mark-up would also go beyond the literal string in Latin script and note that an Arabic reference to *bārīs* in the newspaper *Lisān al-Ḥāl* concerned the latter.
-Yet, the most common scenario for historians of the Middle East, as outlined in section 1, are databases with partially implemented semantic mark-up and an inconsistent tagging ontology.
+Yet, the most common scenario for historians of the Middle East, as outlined in [section one](#sec-sources), are databases with partially implemented semantic mark-up and an inconsistent tagging ontology.

 Thus, an ontology of places, including all their known names in the languages relevant to the research project, was established by: